code-Raziel/Blender_3.3-Homeworld-Remastered-Toolkit/README.md

 Forked by Dom2 to merge with the importer and add the background tools.

-New Fork for Blender_3.3 that works with HODOR --- COMING SOON
+New Fork for Blender_3.3 and Blender 3.4.1 that works with HODOR with sample file